Michael Braddick

 Michael Jonathan Braddick, FBA, FRHistS (born 29 August 1962) is a British historian and academic specialising in early modern Britain.
-Educated at the University of Cambridge (BA, PhD), he is now Professor of History at the University of Sheffield.
+Educated at the University of Cambridge (BA, PhD), until 2024 he was Professor of History at the University of Sheffield.
 He was Pro-Vice-Chancellor and Head of the Faculty of Arts and Humanities from 2009 to 2013.
+Since 2024 he has been Senior Research Fellow of All Souls College, Oxford, and a professor in the Oxford University History Faculty.

-He is a member of the Editorial Board for Past & Present.
+He is a member of the Editorial Board for Past & Present and series editor of Cambridge Studies in Early Modern British History.